PhantomWing/RusticDelight/README.md

 ## About

-**Rustic Delight** is an add-on for <a href="https://modrinth.com/mod/farmers-delight">Farmer's Delight</a>, adding new crops, blocks and food items that fit very well within the design philosophy of the original mod and Minecraft itself.
+**Rustic Delight** is an add-on for <a href="https://modrinth.com/mod/farmers-delight">Farmer's Delight</a>, adding new crops, blocks and food items that fit very well with the original mod and vanilla Minecraft.

 **I'm still actively developing this mod, so stay tuned for more features!**